morlikowski/beyond-demographics/README.md

 # Beyond Demographics (ACL 2025)

 This repository contains code and data for "Beyond Demographics: Fine-tuning Large Language Models to Predict Individuals’ Subjective Text Perceptions".
-If any content in this repository is useful for your work, please cite our paper, published at[ACL 2025](https://aclanthology.org/2025.acl-long.104/).
+If any content in this repository is useful for your work, please cite our paper, published at [ACL 2025](https://aclanthology.org/2025.acl-long.104/).

 ## DEMO dataset